-  Equinix is a public data center REIT that specializes in providing digital infrastructure and global interconnection services, with a digital ecosystem, which serves thousands of customers including Zoom Video Communications (ZM), Amazon.com (AMZN) and AT&T (T).
+Equinix is a public data center REIT that specializes in digital infrastructure and global interconnection services.
+It serves thousands of customers, including digital leaders like Zoom Video Communications Inc. (ZM), Amazon.com Inc. (AMZN) and AT&T Inc. (T).
 EQIX’s data centers have strong power capacity, providing reliable interconnection services and affordable connectivity.
-Marina Vaamonde, commercial real estate investor and founder of PropertyCashin.com, says Equinix has a strong record of dividend growth.
-The company boasts a one-year dividend growth of 8% and consistently grows its dividend annually.
-Vaamonde says Equinix’s international presence, which is stronger than many of its competitors, “bodes well for their future” since the growing reliability for technology will spur more demand for the global need for data management.
+Equinix also has a more extensive international presence — in the Americas, Middle East, Africa and Asia-Pacific — than many of its competitors.
+This REIT has a path for continued growth since the expanding global digital infrastructure will spur more demand for data management.

 Americold Realty Trust (COLD)